ravendb/docs/Chapter01.rst

 Eventually consistent key/value stores
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 A system which decides that divergent versions of the same key should be avoided will reject updates if such a scenario may happen.
-Following the CAP theorem, it means that we give up Partition Tolerance.
+Following the CAP theorem, means that we give up Partition Tolerance.
 The problem is that in most cases, you really can't assume that your network won't be partitioned.
-If that happen (and it happens quite frequently) and you choose the reject divergent updates mode, you can no longer accept writes, rendering you unavailable.
+If that happens (and it happens quite frequently) and you choose the reject divergent updates mode, you can no longer accept writes, rendering you unavailable.

-To avoid this problem, there is a different model, of allowing divergent writes and let the client resolve the conflict when the partition is resolves and the conflict is detected.
+To avoid this problem, there is a different model, of allowing divergent writes and let the client resolve the conflict when the partition is resolved and the conflict is detected.
 We discuss exactly this problem in detail in :ref:`Chapter 8, Replication <Chapter08>`.

 Common Usages
 ^^^^^^^^^^^^^^
 Key/Value stores shine when you need to access the data by key.
 User related data, such as the session or shopping cart information are ideal, because we always know what the user id is.
-Another common usage is to store pre-compute data based on the primary key.
+Another common usage is to store pre-computed data based on the primary key.
 For example, we may want to store all the information about a product (including related products, reviews, etc) in a key/value store based on the product SKU.
 That allows us to query all the relevant data about a product in an O(1) manner.
 Because key based queries are practically free, by structuring our data access